CHAPTER 4: LEGO Storage for Medium Collections

 - DIY Underbed LEGO Storage, by thehappyhousie.com – This design only offers three different compartments, but could easily be modified if you want to sort your collection into more categories.

 - Roll-away Storage Trundle, by Shades of Blue Interiors – This is another good-looking storage trundle design to consider.
-It wasn’t made with LEGO in mind, but would work perfectly.
+It isn’t designed with LEGO in mind, but should work well.

 Large Plastic Containers with Lid

 While I generally recommend cabinets with drawers when sorting LEGO pieces by category, there are some cases where plastic containers with lids are more convenient, most notably when portability is a priority.
 There are a lot of brands out there, so be sure to do some research before buying the cheapest option at your local department store.